Cricut Maker for Beginners – Easy Party Decor

 How to use the Cricut Maker Rotary Blade to Cut Felt

-To make the felt flowers for the centerpiece this section will show you ( a beginner) how to use the Rotary Blade to cut fabric.
+To make the felt flowers for the centerpiece this section of this Cricut Maker for Beginners tutorial will show you (a beginner) how to use the Rotary Blade to cut fabric.

 Take the pen and the fine point blade out of the machine.